fabriceyhc/diffy_fuzz/README.md

 ### Function Approximation

 Once we have identified the blocking code, we must then approximate it differentiably.
-For this we use a shallow 2-layer neural network implemented in PyTorch (`FunctionApproximator`).
+For this we use a shallow 2-layer neural network implemented in PyTorch (`FuncApproximator`).
 To generate the data necessary to train the model, we pass the blocking code to our `DatasetGenerator`, which performs the following steps:

 1. Inspects the function `argspecs`
 2. Uses either `torch.linspace` or `pyfuzz` to generate inputs